mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are KCL/KVL?
 - Basic KCL/KVL circuit problems.
 - What is the equation to find power?
+- Why is power loss often due to current, not voltage?
 - Draw a voltage divider circuit.
 What is the voltage divider equation?
 Derive it.
 - Basic RLC circuit analysis.
 - Basic LPF/BPF/HPF filter analysis.